aws/aws-toolkit-azure-devops/Docs/cloudformation-create-update.rst

 Output Variable
 ~~~~~~~~~~~~~~~

         The name of the variable that will contain the stack ID on task completion.
-You can
+You can use
-        use
-        the variable as :code:`$(variableName)` to refer to the stack ID in subsequent tasks.
+        :code:`$(variableName)` to refer to the stack ID in subsequent tasks.